Dothan, Alabama: Top employers

-Crime and police violence
+Crime

 According to records available on a police violence tracking website, police have killed 20 people directly or indirectly between 2000 and 2020.
 Most of the victims were shot, tasered or asphyxiated.
 Particularly brutal was the killing of a man at a local animal shelter over his refusal to show proper identification to police.
 A federal judge cleared the police officer after body camera footage showed that the man had taken the officer's taser and attempted to use it on the officer during an altercation.
 In 2021, the city of Dothan settled a lawsuit with a payment of $250,000.

 Culture

+Festivals

+The National Peanut Festival occurs annually in November and attracts up to 200,000 visitors.
+The festival hosts a wide variety of carnival rides, games, live music, and competitions.
+A large midway, entertainment by nationally known recording artists, and the largest parade in the area are featured attractions.
+On the last day of the fair, a peanut festival parade takes place in downtown Dothan.

+Dothan is also home to two professional barbecue competitions.
+The Tri-State BBQ Festival is held the second weekend in April, and is sanctioned by the Florida Bar-B-Que Association.
+It was begun in 2006 and is currently put on at the Houston County Farm Center.
+PorktoberQue, an Oktoberfest and Kansas City Barbeque Society (KCBS) sanctioned event, is held the last weekend of September in Dothan at the same location as the Peanut Festival.

 Museums and monuments

+The US Army Aviation Museum, at nearby Fort Rucker, houses one of the largest helicopter collections in the world.
+The museum focuses on the role of fixed and rotary-wing flight in the U.S. Army.
+The exhibits depict over 100 years of Army aviation, and include a number of life size dioramas, films, and interpretive material.

 The George Washington Carver Museum relates the story of the African-American genius and offers information on African cultures and their influences on the world, prominent African-American scientists, explorers and inventors, and the positive contributions African Americans have made in military affairs and social development.

 The Wiregrass Museum of Art, in the city's original power and water plant (1913), features ongoing exhibitions of visual and decorative art.
 Its permanent collection includes works by contemporary Southeastern artists such as Dale Kennington, Frank Flemming, Dale Lewis and Cal Breed, as well by nationally recognized artists including Frank Stella and Jim Dine.
 The museum was organized in 1989 by private citizens and the City of Dothan; it is operated by the Wiregrass Museum of Art, Inc., a 501(c)3 organization.